tisztamo/Junior/prompt/task/doc/initial.md

 # Task: Generate documentation

-Each .js module needs an accompanying .md file that describes it in concise and simple english.
+For every dumped .js module without accompanying .md under doc/, predict the missing file from the source.

-The description has the following sections:

-- Interface
-- Example(s)
-- Implementation